ppmim/PAPI4K/papi/docs/data.rst

 Detector
 --------
 The PANIC instrument had initially was mounted with a mosaic of four 2k x 2k HAWAII-2RG_ detectors.
-However, during 2020 a new single (monolithic) 4k x 4k HAWAII-4RG_ detector was installed due to the damages in the HAWAII-2RG_.
+However, during 2020 was initiated the installation of a new single (monolithic) 4k x 4k HAWAII-4RG_ detector due to the damages in the HAWAII-2RG_.

  * H2RG: The detector is an array (FPA) of four HAWAII-2RG_ detectors.
 The inter-chip